Projects

 Intersex in Sport – A Discourse Analysis on the Media Coverage and Medical Treatment of Intersex Athletes in Modern Sports

-The monographic doctoral thesis, written in German, is grounded in a discourse analysis conducted at the University of Hamburg between 2015 and 2019.
-This study explores the evolution of the media and medical discourse surrounding intersex athletes in elite athletics from the 20th to the 21st-century.
-This study delves into the negotiation of key aspects of competitive sports, such as binary classification, medical treatment and normalization of intersex bodies, and questions of justice, examining their correlation with the prevailing social context during different periods.
-The empirical foundation of the research is built upon the treatment of three intersex athletes who symbolize distinct eras: Dora Ratjen (third reich), Ewa Klobukowska (cold war), and Caster Semenya (postmodern sports).
-The thesis was honored with the Young Researcher Award by the German Sociological Association (Sociology of the Body and Sports) and secured the third position in the German Olympic Sports Confederation’s science prize.
+This monographic doctoral thesis, written in German and based on a discourse analysis conducted at the University of Hamburg from 2015 to 2019, explores the evolution of media and medical discourse on intersex athletes in elite athletics from the 20th to the 21st century.
+It examines how key aspects of competitive sports—such as binary classification, medical treatment and normalization of intersex bodies, and questions of justice—are negotiated in relation to the prevailing social context of different eras.
+The empirical foundation of the research is built on the cases of three intersex athletes who symbolize distinct periods: Dora Ratjen (“Third Reich”), Ewa Klobukowska (“Cold War Period”), and Caster Semenya (“Postmodern Times”).
+The thesis was honored with the Young Researcher Award by the German Sociological Association (section for the Sociology of the Body and Sports) and secured third place in the German Olympic Sports Confederation’s science competition.

 Project-Duration: 2015-2020